suchi-291/JavascriptLessons/day26-Functions/notes.md

 - That is why even though the execution context of secureBooking() function disappeared, booker() function can access it's variable passengerCount.

 **Closure** - It is the Variable Environment attached to the function, exactly as it was at the time and place the function was created.

+- Closure is the **closed-over variable environment** of the execution context in which a function was created, even after the execution context is gone.

+- A closure gives a function access to all the variables of its parent function, even after that parent fucntion has returned.
+The function kees a reference to its outerscope, which preserves the scope chain throughout time.

+- A closure ensures that a function doesn't loose connection to variables that existed at the function's birth place.

+- A closure is like a backpack that a function carries around wherever it goes.
+This backpack has all the variables that were present in the environment where the function was created.

+- Closures are not created manually and is not a tangible object, they are a javascript feature that happens automatically.
+So we cannot access the closed-over variables explicitly.

+- Closure can be found in the scopes: by using the function console.dir().